MirelaSMirela/Project_A_Jobs/DataEngineer.md

-We are looking for:
+We are looking for man_technologist: :woman_technologist: :

 A **Senior Data Engineer** for one of our international portfolio companies, with the headquarters in Austria.
 They are leading innovators and full-service providers within their digital commerce industry and they are represented in 90 markets and have 7 offices across the globe.
-They are flexible with the location, but ideally you are a resident in Germany or Austria.
+They are flexible with the location, but ideally you are a resident in Germany or Austria. :office: :house:

-What will keep you challenged?
+:computer: What will keep you challenged?

 * Developing and maintaining the data infrastructure at our portfolio company
 * Expanding their data warehouse to cover further use cases in close collaboration with a team of data architects